4.6 Provisions and Contingent Liabilities

 4.7 Investment in Subsidiaries and Associates

-amount and the difference is transferred to the Statement of Profit and Loss.
+Investment in subsidiaries and associates are recognized and carried at cost.
+Where the carrying amount of an investment is greater than its estimated recoverable amount, it is written down immediately to its recoverable amount and the difference is transferred to the Statement of Profit and Loss.
 On disposal of investment, the difference between the net disposal proceeds and the carrying amount is charged or credited to the Statement of Profit and Loss.

 To mitigate the credit risk on financial assets, the Company seeks to use collateral, where possible as per the powers conferred on the HFC under SARFAESI act.

-I n the normal course of business, the Company does not physically repossess properties but engages external agents to recover funds, generally at auction, to settle outstanding debt.
+In the normal course of business, the Company does not physically repossess properties but engages external agents to recover funds, generally at auction, to settle outstanding debt.
 Any surplus funds are returned to the customers.

 As a result of this practice, the properties under legal repossession processes are not recorded on the balance sheet and not treated as non-current assets held for sale.